qvieth/myblog/content/posts/ecom_draft.md

 ## 1. What need are you addressing?

+- [ ] be logical and critical when you consider the driving force behind your customers’ purchasing decisions: what fundamental customer need is your business addressing?
+- [ ] maybe back this up with research that shows the need actually exists.

 In Taiwan, organic food production is considered rare.
 What is considered organic food is the restriction of the usage of certain pesticides and fertilizers in farming methods.
 Organic foods typically are not processed using irradiation, industrial solvents, or synthetic food additives.

 Pesticides are harmful to the environment.
 Pesticides are toxic chemicals meant to kill pest species, however, they can affect non-target species, such as plants, animals, and humans.
 Environmental modeling indicates that over 60% of global agricultural land is currently at risk of pesticide pollution by more than one active ingredient.